kreshuklab/go-nuclear/stardist/README.md

 ## Installation

 It is recommended to install this package with `mamba`.
-If you don't have `mamba`, install it via `conda`.
+If you don't have `mamba`, install it via `conda` or refer to [the official installation guide](https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html).
 We start by installing Miniconda.

+- **Memory requirement:** Memory profiling shows that running the prediction on one 3D volume 1135 requires 24.0 GB of RAM, and running on all five volumes of training data requires 26.9 GB of RAM.
+I recommend to use a machine with 32 GB of RAM or more.
-**Note for Windows users:** This pipeline is designed for Linux and MacOS.
-TensorFlow has no Conda build for Windows.
-If using Windows, install TensorFlow from the official website and use `mamba` to install the other dependencies.
+- **For Windows users:** TensorFlow has no Conda build for Windows.
+If using Windows, install TensorFlow from its official website and use `mamba` to install the other dependencies (without `tensorflow`).

 ### Install Miniconda